 “The Only Place” – Best Coast

 Before Best Coast leapt into the swirling, ethereal production of California Nights, they created a homegrown, melodic playground to share their love of the California coast on the album The Only Place (as if their name didn’t do it enough justice).
 The Only Place didn’t just create a soundtrack for Southern California; it finally asked the question no one was brave enough to ask: “Why would you live anywhere else?”
-The music video for “The Only Place,” lead single off the album, sports a destructive Los Angeles day: partying and playing music in the sun, driving in a convertible down the coast with a California Republic flag, and throwing instruments into the Los Angeles River.
+The music video for “The Only Place,” the lead single off the album, sports a destructive Los Angeles day: partying and playing music in the sun, driving in a convertible down the coast with a California Republic flag, and throwing instruments into the Los Angeles River.
 The fact that it was recorded on a record label called Wichita makes it all the better.

 “All I Wanna Do” – Sheryl Crow

-The Tuesday Night Music Clubs have changed from 1993.
+The Tuesday Night Music Clubs have changed since 1993.
 The album’s title is a reference to the songwriting group that helped create the album, but one can’t help but consider the clubs that have shifted in the Los Angeles scene since the inception, creation, and celebration of this album.
 The famed clubs of the strip are still known by one name monikers: The Roxy.
 The Whisky.
 The Troubadour.
 In 1993, these clubs played host to the grunge phase of the ’90s and the early development of metal.
-Now, pay to play models have been adopted by several venues, changing the feel.
+Now, pay-to-play models have been adopted by several venues, changing the feel.
 But fret not: leave it to Sheryl Crow to remind us of what we really need to focus on.
 All we need to do is have a little fun.
 And the rest will fall into place.

 “West Coast” – Lana Del Rey